-- Network: Network is an arrangement where two or more computers ( also referred to as nodes ) communicate with each other.
-These computers or participants nodes actively contribute to the process of communication.
+- Network: A network is an arrangement where two or more computers ( also referred to as nodes ) communicate with each other.
+These computers or participant nodes actively contribute to the process of communication.

 - Topology: Topology is simply an arrangement of how these nodes will interact.
 It is a topology that governs data flow between respective nodes.

 Hence, it is an arrangement of two or more nodes communicating with each other, typically over the Internet, through a particular medium.
 It helps to communicate between these nodes.

 It could be broadly classified into the following different types.

 - A bus topology is a type of network in which each node present for communication is connected to a wire.